-The peace and quiet of the outdoors is a call to me that I can’t ignore.
+The peace and quiet of the outdoors is a call to me that I can not ignore.
 I love the tranquility of it all.
-The beauty of living here in the foothills is the plethora of parks, hiking trails and lakes that are accessible any time of the day, or night.
+The beauty of living here in the foothills with its plethora of parks, hiking trails and lakes that are accessible any time of the day, or night beacon the outdoors-person to come and enjoy Mother Nature!

 Some of my favorite trails take me to the lakes.
 There are three lakes in Valley Springs, Camanche, Hogan and Pardee (actually four if you count Lake Amador, small but still a lake).
 This time of year, if you take a walk just before dusk, the wildlife is wild!